 Rounding up your friends to relieve those damning late-night hunger pangs?

-Round after round of McDonald’s can be tiring after probably, the first few times, so how about some dim sum, bak chor mee, or burgers for supper?
+Round after round of McDonald’s can be tiring, so how about some dim sum, bak chor mee, or burgers for supper?

 1. Swee Choon Tim Sum Restaurant